MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database.md

     kustoManagementClient.Clusters.Get(resourceGroupName, clusterName);
     ```

 1. Confirm successful creation of the cluster.
-The creation succeeded if the result contains `ProvisioningState` with the `Succeeded` value.
+The creation succeeded if the result contains `provisioningState` with the `Succeeded` value.

 ### [Python](#tab/python)